Complete Guide to Yosemite Waterfalls

 A seasonal waterfall which flows approximately from March through June (with peak flow in May), Sentinel Falls is found on the south side of Yosemite Valley just west of Sentinel Rock – hence the name.
 Multiple cascades crash down ranging in height from 50-500 feet.

-This waterfall can be viewed from areas along Southside Drive near the Sentinel Beach Picnic Area, as well as around the Four Mile Trailhead.
+This waterfall can best be viewed from the Yosemite Valley Swinging Bridge, as well as areas along Southside Drive near the Sentinel Beach Picnic Area and the Four Mile Trailhead.
 You can also view it from across the Yosemite Valley while hiking the Upper Yosemite Fall Trail and from Leidig Meadow.
 My personal favorite viewpoint of this waterfall, though, takes a bit of hiking.
 Taking the Pohono Loop Trail that connects Sentinel Dome and Taft Point, you can peer down from the cliff-top overlook at Roosevelt Point as this multi-tiered waterfall cascades past you.
 For details on the Pohono Loop Trail, see my full blog post and YouTube virtual visit video here.

 11. Royal Arch Cascade